ikasare/FoodAtHome/README.md

 * Users can navigate from list of recipes to see recipe details, and ingredients

 **Optional Nice-to-have Stories**
-* Endless scrolling through recipes
+* Endless scrolling through recipes/pull to refresh
 * Users can upload a finished picture of their meal
 * Users can select from specific food type eg:soups
-* Recipes will have a video walkthrough

 ### 2. Screen Archetypes